Reading Mentors Program

-Language and Literacy Specialists (LLSs) serve districts and schools with varied socio-economic and academic backgrounds.
-While some LLSs serve high-capacity urban districts and schools, for other districts, this is the first time an individual dedicated to langauge and literacy has been placed in their building.
+Language and Literacy Specialists (LLS) serve districts and schools with varied socio-economic and academic backgrounds.
+While some LLSs serve high-capacity urban districts and schools, for other districts, this is the first time an individual dedicated to language and literacy has been placed in their building.

 Why is grade level reading by the end of 3rd grade important?